Send us a message

 Managing contract assets and accounts receivable effectively comes down to having solid processes in place.
 When your team has clear guidelines and the right tools, you can handle these assets with confidence, ensuring your financial statements are always accurate and audit-ready.
 It’s about moving beyond just recording transactions and building a system that supports strategic financial management.
 By implementing a few key practices, you can create clarity, reduce risk, and empower your team to make smarter decisions.
 This isn't just about compliance; it's about creating a financial engine that runs smoothly and provides real-time insights into your business performance.
 Strong internal processes prevent revenue leakage, speed up your financial close, and give you a clear view of your cash flow.
 Here are the core habits that will make a real difference in your financial operations.

-Recognize and Classify with Confidence
+How to Recognize and Classify with Confidence

 The first step is making sure everyone on your team can clearly distinguish between a contract asset and an account receivable.
 A contract asset is your right to payment for work you’ve done, but that right is still conditional on something else happening—like hitting a project milestone.
 In contrast, an account receivable is an unconditional right to payment, where only the passing of time is required before it's due.
 Getting this classification right is the foundation of accurate reporting.
 Create internal guides and hold regular training sessions to ensure your team can present contract assets and liabilities correctly every time.
 This removes guesswork and ensures consistency across your financial statements.

-Monitor and Track Your Assets
+Create a System to Monitor and Track Assets

 Contract assets require active monitoring, especially in businesses with long-term projects like software, construction, or telecom.
 Since they represent value you’ve delivered but can't yet bill for, you need to keep a close eye on them.
 Tracking these assets helps you report earnings based on the work you’ve actually completed, not just when you send an invoice.
 This is a core principle of handling contract assets under ASC 606.
 Set up a system to regularly review the status of each contract asset and the conditions that will convert it into an account receivable.
 This proactive approach gives you a much clearer, more accurate picture of your company’s financial health and performance over time.

-Set Clear Documentation Standards
+Establish Clear Documentation Standards

 Good documentation is your best friend during an audit and for internal clarity.
 For every contract asset, you should be able to provide a clear explanation of the goods or services that were transferred but not yet billed, and when you expect to receive payment.
 Standardizing this process across all contracts creates consistency and makes it easy for anyone to understand the story behind the numbers.
 Your documentation should be detailed enough to support your financial statements and answer any questions that might come up from stakeholders or auditors.
 This isn't just about ticking a box; it's about creating a transparent and defensible record of your revenue-generating activities.